-A Maillon Rapide type connector or dynema soft shackle are recommended.
+A Maillon Rapide type connector is recommended.
 The connector should be rated at least 15 times the maximum weight, for example, a 7mm Stainless Steel square Maillon - 3125 Kg - provides a suitable connection.

 The Maillon should be held in place with rubber bands, tape or plastic heat shrink tube.